mmuller88/mmblog/content/alf-lets-encrypt-eng/index.md

         docker-compose logs
 ```

 In the workflow file of GitHub Actions we see that Alfresco is started with the domain that points to the EC2 Runner via the CNAME record.
-By executing 'start.sh' Alfresco is started and at the end the accessibility is checked.
+By executing 'start.sh' Alfresco is started and at the end the availability is checked.
 Now we should just make sure that the index engine Solr is also working.
 Using Newman, which is a CLI tool from Postman, a request with subsequent validation is used as a test:

 ```
 protocol=https
 host=a.notreal.net
 port=443
-POST {{{protocol}}}://{{{host}}:{{{port}}/alfresco/api/-default-/public/search/versions/1/search
+POST {{protocol}}://{{host}}:{{port}}/alfresco/api/-default-/public/search/versions/1/search
 ```

 This tests the accessibility of Solr.
 At this time I don't see much point in more request tests with Postman.
 But it would be no problem to do this at a later time.
 Are you more interested in the possibilities with Postman?
-Some time ago I wrote an interesting article where I also [use Postman](https://martinmueller.dev/cdk-example)
+Some time ago I wrote an interesting article where I also [use Postman](https://martinmueller.dev/cdk-example).

 # Summary
 Encrypted connections to the Alfresco proxy are essential for a production environment using Alfresco.
 It requires a lot of manual effort to create, authorize and renew the required SSL certificates.
 With the great and free offer from [Let's Encrypt](https://letsencrypt.org/de/) this effort can be reduced to almost zero.
 If you find Kubernetes as exciting as I do, you might consider creating small Let's Encrypt charts which can be used in a Kubernetes deployment to achieve SSL certificate management in a cluster.